-The Bank entered into a lease contract for the rental of its office space and other equipment used in its operation in February 2019.
-The property rental contract had a lease term of three (3) years ended January 2022 with a fixed payment amount.
-Lease payments for February to December 2022 have been accounted for as a short-term lease.
+The Bank entered into a lease contract for the rental of its office space and other equipment used in its operation in February 2023.
+The property rental contract has a lease term of fourteen months ending March 2024 with a fixed payment amount.
 The Bank's obligation under the lease is secured by the lessor's title to the leased asset.